TheStig294/100-more-randomats-pack-1/README.md

 # Newly added/updated randomats

-1. Événement Aléatoire - A french themed randomat!
+1. Fastest Finger - 1st person to type a randomat's name triggers it!
-2. Pistols at Dawn - The last players have a cinematic pistol showdown!
+2. Événement Aléatoire - A french themed randomat!
-3. Blegh - Make a 'Blegh' sound when you die, gives different "Sharky" playermodels
+3. Pistols at Dawn - The last players have a cinematic pistol showdown!

 # Randomats